openthread/openthread/tools/harness-thci/README.md

 10. Select one or more test cases to execute.

 The above is for the serial connection mode between the DUT and the Host PC.
-The ethernet connection (only for SSH) mode is also supported for OpenThread WpanCtl, but it can not be auto-discovered and only can be used via ‘Drag and Add’ way in the ‘Configure Test Bed’ Page of Test Harness.
+The ssh connection mode is also supported for OpenThread WpanCtl, but it can not be auto-discovered and only can be used via ‘Drag and Add’ way in the ‘Configure Test Bed’ Page of Test Harness.
 The configuration is as following: